openstack-archive/infra-manual/doc/source/creators.rst

 Every project needs test jobs.

-OpenStack has a number of jobs and project-templates that can be used directly in your project's Zuul config.
+OpenDev has a number of jobs and project-templates that can be used directly in your project's Zuul config.
 You can also make new jobs that inherit from existing jobs or or you can write your own from scratch.